georgeleve/CS-345-Operating-Systems/README.md

-Assignment 1: Linux Shell	Assignment
+Assignment 1: Linux Shell	Assignment:
+Created a basic Linux Shell from scratch.

-Assignment 2:	Process/Thread Synchronization
+Assignment 2:	Process/Thread Synchronization:
+Exercise using semaphores and threads.

-Assignment 3:	System Call Implementation
+Assignment 3:	System Call Implementation:
-Assignment 4:	Scheduling Policy Implementation
+Created a new system call inside an old version of the Linux Kernel using QEMU

 You can find more information about the Operating Systems course here:
 https://www.csd.uoc.gr/~hy345/assignments.html